ChrisW-priv/PersonalVault/projects/Coding Interface.md

 ## Action Items

+- [ ] Download, Setup and play around with the Claude code
 - [ ] Learn how to do pretty CLI like aider/claude code
 - [ ] Learn how to do MCP clients
+- [ ] Build the thing